cstrab/spreadsheet-db/README.md

 ## Backlog / Future Considerations:

 - [ ] Frontend:
+    - [ ] useGrid.ts - Modal to prevent updates from user if any false in validation column when update pressed
     - [ ] gridInterfaces.ts - Update RowData interface from 'any' to possible schemas for each table
     - [ ] apiInterfaces.ts - Update interfaces from 'any' to possible schemas for each table
+    - [ ] General - Refactor for identity column changes in database
     - [ ] useGrid.ts - Change alert statements to Material UI modals
-    - [ ] General - Refactor for identity column changes in database
 - [ ] Backend:
     - [ ] dao.py - Implement custom DAO (Data Access Object) for each data table
     - [ ] main.py - Update cors middleware for production environment to address security concerns
     - [ ] main.py - Create schema for response of each endpoint (i.e. /read and /update since they return data)
+    - [ ] General - Refactor for identity column changes in database
     - [ ] main.py - Troubleshoot issues with from_orm sqlalchemy does not work
-    - [ ] General - Refactor for identity column changes in database
 - [ ] Database:
-    - [ ] General - Change primary id column to use identity column instead of sequence
+    - [ ] General - Change primary id column to use identity column instead of sequence to support multiple users
 - [ ] Setup:
     - [ ] General - Allow for multiple schemas
     - [ ] General - Add setup instructions for MSSQL / other relational database type